Mary Ann Rocque

-Mary Ann Rocque, born Mary Ann Scalé, (born about 1725, died after 1770) was a cartographer in 18th-century London.
+Mary Ann Rocque, born Mary Ann Scalé, (c.
+1725 - May 1774) was an English cartographer.
 Her booklet titled A Set of Plans and Forts of America (1765) included two of the earliest published maps of the city of Albany, New York and also celebrated British victories over the French in North America.

 Family

 Mary Ann Scalé was born in England, the daughter of Bernard Scalé (who died in 1743) and niece of Peter Scalé.
 She was the older sister of Dublin-based surveyor and cartographer Peter Bernard Scalé.
 Rocque married apothecary Edward Bew sometime before 1743.
 In 1751 she married cartographer John Rocque, her brother's mentor, who held the titles "Chorographer to the Prince of Wales" and "Topographer to His Royal Highness the Duke of Glouchester".
 John Rocque died in 1762.

 The Scalé and Rocque families were Huguenots.
 Another French cartographer in London, Louis Stanislaus de la Rochette, was married to her sister, Margaret.